Geraldine Farrar: Early life and education

+Career in grand opera

 After three years with the Monte Carlo Opera, Farrar made her debut at the New York Metropolitan Opera in Roméo et Juliette on November 26, 1906.
-She appeared in the first Met performance of Giacomo Puccini's Madama Butterfly in 1907 and remained a member of the company until her retirement in 1922, singing 29 roles there in 672 performances.
+She appeared in the title role in the first Met performance of Giacomo Puccini's Madama Butterfly in 1907 and remained a member of the company until her retirement in 1922, singing 29 roles there in 672 performances.
 She developed a great popular following, especially among New York's young female opera-goers, who were known as "Gerry-flappers".
 Farrar created the title roles in Pietro Mascagni's Amica (Monte Carlo, 1905), Puccini's Suor Angelica (New York City, 1918), Umberto Giordano's Madame Sans-Gêne (New York, 1915), as well as the Goosegirl in Engelbert Humperdinck's Königskinder (New York, 1910), for which Farrar trained her own flock of geese.
 According to a review in the New York Tribune of the first performance, "at the close of the opera Miss Farrar caused 'much amusement' by appearing before the curtain with a live goose under her arm."

-Farrar recorded extensively for the Victor Talking Machine Company and was often featured prominently in that firm's advertisements.
-She also appeared in silent films, which were produced between opera seasons.
-Farrar starred in more than a dozen films from 1915 to 1920, including Cecil B. De Mille's 1915 adaptation of Georges Bizet's opera Carmen, for which she was extensively praised.
-"The resolution of Geraldine Farrar, the beautiful and gifted star, to employ her talents in the attaining of success in the films is one of the greatest steps in advancing the dignity of the motion pictures.
-Miss Farrar's 'Carmen' in the films is the greatest triumph the motion picture has yet achieved over the speaking stage," claimed the San Francisco Call & Post.
-For her performance, she came in fourth place in the 1916 "Screen Masterpiece" contest held by Motion Picture Magazine.
-Theda Bara's performance of the same role received 9,150 votes.
-One of her other notable screen roles was as Joan of Arc in the 1917 film Joan the Woman.
-In June 1931, Farrar made her debut radio broadcast over the National Broadcasting Company's nationwide "Red" network.